Home

 The Voughs produced three children -- Ostie Heinbaugh, Olga Heinbaugh and Oren Vough.
 (While the "t" at the end of the "Vough" name dropped away during the 20th century, the family name generally is still pronounced in Somerset County as "Vote.")

-Early in their marriage, about 1905 or '06, John and Ella moved to Kansas, where they spent many years in the town of Junction City.
+Early in their marriage, about 1905 or '06, John and Ella moved to Kansas, where they spent several years on a farm north of Junction City.
+Their new home is considered the "geographical center of the United States."
 See the Minerd.com study of other Somerset County Younkins who also migrated to Clay and Geary Counties, KS.

 The 1910 federal census shows the family in Geary County, KS, with John working as a farmer.
 Residing in their home that year were their three children, all born in Pennsylvania, along with farm laborer Louis Marker and boarder H.F.
 Fleming, a railroader.
 A newspaper article in 1912 reported their home as "Sole, Kansas."
 In July 1912, Ella returned to Rockwood to visit her ailing mother.